catalyst-team/classification/README.md

 - `bce.yml` using `BCEWithLogits` Loss
 - `focal.yml` using `FocalLossMultiClass` Loss

 ## Results
 All results of all experiments can be found locally in logir, by default `catalyst.classification/logs`.
 For example results of experiment `catalyst.classification/logs/logdir-191010-141450-c30c8b84` contain:

+#### checkpoints
+*  The directory contains all checkpoints: best, last, also of all stages.
+* `best.pth` and `last.pht` can be also found in the corresponding experiment in your W&B account.

+#### configs
+*  The directory contains experiment configs for reproducibility.

 #### logs
 * The directory contains all logs of experiment.
 * Metrics also logs can be displayed in the corresponding experiment in your W&B account.

-#### checkpoints
-*  The directory contains all logs of experiment all checkpoints: best, last, also of all stages.
-* `best.pth` and `last.pht` can be also found in the corresponding experiment in your W&B account.

 #### code
 *  The directory contains code on which calculations were performed.
 This is necessary for full complete reproducibility.

-#### configs
-*  The directory contains configs on which calculations were performed.